 - Leaving no one behind in accessing financial services

 Sidiki led an accelerated financial literacy training programme for thirty women working in different industries in the informal sector, most of them constituted in rotational credit and saving clubs.
-Similarly to Lupia, Sidiki has also focussed his work on empowering women.
-The information on challenges to access the financial market and operation of credit groups from the course helped him to deliver a better training.
-In Guinea, women may face additional challenges to access to financial services as gender norms might make it more challenging for them to take financial decisions alone, which is usually decided by the partner.
-However, with the training some of them were able to access to credit from microfinance institutions or from governmental funds.
-Sidiki has also delivered training with an Association for disabled People (Association pour personnes handicapées) in the forest region of Guinea.
-Besides making the information more accessible to them, he included in the trainings the use of technologies to address some difficulties in mobility.
-Specifically, the organization is promoting the use of digital financial services by phones so people can manage their accounts and other financial issues without having to move to the branches and hence they can overcome some of their physical barriers.
+Similarly to Lupia, Sidiki has also focussed his efforts on empowering women.
+The information on challenges to accessing the financial market and the operation of credit groups from the course helped him to provide better training.
+In Guinea, women may face additional challenges to accessing financial services as gender norms might make it more challenging for them to take financial decisions alone, which is usually decided by the partner.
+However, with the training some of them were able to access credit from microfinance institutions or from governmental funds.
+Sidiki has also provided training for an Association for disabled People (Association pour personnes handicapées) in the forest region of Guinea.
+Besides making the information more accessible, he used technology to address the problem of mobility.
+Specifically, the organization is promoting the use of digital financial services by phone so people can manage their accounts and other financial issues, without having to travel to the branches and hence overcome some of their physical barriers.

-Sidiki is convinced to continue supporting financial inclusion for people made vulnerable in his country.
-He is overall satisfied with the information provided in the online courses, particularly the case studies approach that helped him understand better the applicability of the theoretical knowledge.
+Sidiki is determined to continue supporting financial inclusion for vulnerable people in his country.
+Overall, he is satisfied with the information provided in the online courses, particularly the case studies approach that helped him better understand the applicability of theoretical knowledge.

-The AGFUND-UNITAR online courses attracted not only professionals directly involved in financial or microfinance issues but also students and professionals of other areas with interest in the topics.
-The courses had a good application rate producing changes in hard and soft skills of the participants, as illustrated by the interviewees.
-The application ranges from changing behaviours to a more collaborative style, improving confidence and engagement in the activities at work, transfering knowledge and creating new initiatives directlly linked to (micro)finance.
-The online courses also served to create awareness about the importance of financial services provision to groups made vulnerable.
-Particularly, examples of application of knowledge from the “Fundamentals of Microfinance” course emphasized the work with groups put in disadvantaged, such as rural women or disabled people.
+The AGFUND-UNITAR online courses attracted not only professionals directly involved in financial or microfinance issues but also students and professionals from other areas with interest in the same topics.
+The courses had a good application rate producing changes in the participants' hard and soft skills, as illustrated by the interviewees.
+The application ranges from changing behaviours to a more collaborative style, improving confidence and engagement in the activities at work, transferring knowledge and creating new initiatives directly linked to (micro)finance.
+The online courses also served to create awareness about the importance of financial services provision to vulnerable groups.
+In particular, examples of application of knowledge from the “Fundamentals of Microfinance” course emphasized the work with disadvantaged groups, such as rural women or disabled people.

 As expected given the participants’ profiles, the lack of opportunity to apply knowledge and skills was one of the challenges for application.
 In contrast, being involved in an area that directly requires the application of knowledge from the courses was an enabling factor.
 The importance of application for participants’ job success was the main reason.
 Although some participants had less direct application or transfer of knowledge and skills from the courses, they did express having a better understanding of the topics covered by the courses and felt confident to incorporate this knowledge when required in future responsibilities.

 The training material and methodologies were recognized as a strong feature of the courses, specifically the peer review process and participation in forums.
-However, more interaction between participants and with tutors, incorporation of live videos into the lectures, and extension of courses length or follow-up courses of the topics introduced were proposed to improve the courses even more and the application to the workplace.
+However, more interaction between participants and with tutors, incorporation of live videos into the lectures, and extension of courses length, or follow-up courses of the topics introduced, were proposed to improve the courses even more, as well as its application in the workplace.